 It’s hard to convince a sushi lover that the Atlantic Bluefin Tuna doesn’t exist for them alone.
 I know this because I used to eat the robust pink flesh with abandon in my pre-vegetarian days.
 And if the wasabi didn’t make my eyes tear up, there wasn’t enough of it mixed in with my heart-exploding sodium-drenched […]

 A disturbing video of an enormous Great hammerhead shark (Sphyma mokarran) being hauled out of a truck in a Dubai fish market reveals once again the failure of authorities to monitor shark fishing in the United Arab Emirates.
-In the UAE, it is officially illegal to kill sharks with the sole purpose of harvesting their fins, but […]
+We had used an image of it here, but it was so violent and ugly Google banned the […]

 Tourists offended by this gruesome display of endangered species reported the Picalbatros restaurant in Hurghada, Egypt to the local conservation agency.
 Tourists who dine at the Pickalbatros restaurant in Hurghada might be greeted with a gruesome scene: sharks, rays, and parrot fish hanging from hooks, Egypt Independent reports.
 While some people have turned a blind […]